 - A chocolate bar – for the glaze.
 For fewer calories, use a sugar-free chocolatebar.

-- Milk of choice or heavy cream – for the glaze
+- Heavy cream – for the glaze

 How to make Chocolate Kahlua Cake